Simran-B/gitbook-plugin-arangodb-outdated/README.md

-# gitbook-plugin-localized-footer
+# gitbook-plugin-localized-header

-This gitbook plugin allows adding a custom footer to each page on the website output.
+This gitbook plugin allows adding a custom header to each page on the website output.
 Requires `gitbook >=2.6.7` (should also run on 2.5.x, not tested).

-The footer content is read from a markdown file in each (language) books' content directory (by default `FOOTER.md`), so translated content for multi-language is possible.
+The header content is read from a markdown file in each (language) books' content directory (by default `HEADER.md`), so translated content for multi-language is possible.

-Custom styles may be applied on the css selector `.localized-footer`.
+Custom styles may be applied on the css selector `.localized-header`.

-I wrote these ~40 lines, as other footer-plugins were removed or insufficient for my needs.
+I wrote these ~40 lines, as other header-plugins were removed or insufficient for my needs.
-Hoping footers will become functionality of the gitbook core.
+Hoping headers will become functionality of the gitbook core.

 ## usage